Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `"DailyRollingFile"`
 ### [logging.appenders.dailyRolling.volumeRef](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L1137)

-Optional, but effective only if type is set to  `DailyRollingFile`.
+Optional but only effective if `type` is set to `DailyRollingFile`.
 The reference to a volume to use for the log file.

 **Type:** string